dwyl/learn-elm/tutorials/elm-ui/README.md

 import Element.Border as Border import Element.Font as Font
 ```
-These are fairly standard scoped `elm` import statements.
+These are fairly standard scoped `elm` `import` statements.

+In this simple example we are using
-We are covering 4 out of 9 of the available `elm-ui` modules.
+4 out of 9 of the available `elm-ui` modules.
 The one with the most features/functions is
 [`Elemenent`](https://package.elm-lang.org/packages/mdgriffith/elm-ui/latest/Element)
 which contains everything you need for creating standard HTML elements